-If your child does not have a statement or an EHC Plan then their school placement will be co-ordinated under the same arrangement as for children who do not have special educational needs.
+If your child does not have an EHC Plan then their school placement will be co-ordinated under the same arrangement as for children who do not have special educational needs.
+You should therefore ensure you submit an on time application.